-It's about health, not just healthcare
+It's about health, not just health care

-The Episcopal Health Foundation believes ALL Texans deserve to live a healthy life.
+Episcopal Health Foundation believes ALL Texans deserve to live a healthy life.
 Children, families and adults should be able to live in communities that enable them to thrive.

 While access to high-quality, affordable medical care is vitally important to good health, being healthy depends on much more than clinic exams and hospital treatments.
 Many chronic health conditions are connected to the social, economic and environmental conditions where a person lives.